Skip to content

 Context of Archimedes´solution to the golden crown problem.

-Next, we present an application of the context learning procedure to the buoyancy problem of the golden crown proposed to Archimedes by King Heron.
-A possible path of the solution, not necessarily the one implemented by Archimedes, will be considered as dictatorial or democratic conceptualizations.The components of the corresponding learning context are the following:
+• Next, we present an application of the context learning procedure to the buoyancy problem of the golden crown proposed to Archimedes by King Hiero of Syracuse.
+A possible path of the solution, not necessarily the one implemented by Archimedes, will be considered both as a dictatorial or as a democratic conceptualization.
+In this case, the components of the corresponding learning context are the following:

 • The following leading questions might had asked by Archimedes himself to answer the king´s suspicion: If the finished crown and the original block of gold weight the same but the crown is made of silver and not of gold, how much different the volume of a golden crown will be from the volume of a silver crown?
 How can I determine the volume of the probable falsified crown?